Raiders send star pass rusher Mack to Bears in massive trade

 Now, the Monsters of the Midway are adding one of the NFL’s top pass rushers to a defense that ranked 10th overall and tied for seventh in sacks despite not having a Pro Bowl player.
 With his speed and power, Mack gives the Bears a huge threat on the edge to go with Leonard Floyd on the opposite side.

-AP Pro Football Writers Josh Dubow and Barry Wilner and AP Sports Writer Dave Skretta in Kansas City contributed to this report.
+AP Pro Football Writers Josh Dubow and Barry Wilner and Sports Writer Dave Skretta in Kansas City contributed to this report.

 More AP NFL: https://apnews.com/tag/NFL and https://twitter.com/AP_NFL